 B) A master password should be provided

-C) DB instance class should be set to Bustable classes, then under the associated dropdown, db.t3.micro should be selected
+C) DB instance class should be set to Burstable classes, then under the associated dropdown, db.t3.micro should be selected

 D) Expand the Additional Configurations tab and disable enhanced monitoring

 These settings are intended to get a development RDS instance up.
 In the beginning, existing data can be migrated over to this instance.